Comforting Words For When Someone Passes: Condolences During A Difficult Time

 “I don't know what to say, but this must be very hard for you.”

 If all else fails, just let your friend or family know that you don’t know what to say.
 Sometimes there aren’t any words that can help a situation.
 But even saying that you don’t know what to say can be the right thing to say.
-That is unbelievably difficult to bear at times.
 Acknowledge that your friend or family is going through something hard by saying, “I can’t imagine what you’re going through; I’m here for you.”
-Don’t try to make it better and don’t offer to try and fix it, but admit that the situation stinks.
-Sometimes, it’s okay to be sad.
+Don’t try to make it better and don’t offer to try and fix it, but admit that the situation is rough.
+Sometimes, it’s okay to just be sad.

 Counseling for grief

 If you need help dealing with the pain of loss, you might feel lost and wonder where to turn.
 Have you considered trying out counseling?
-To get started, you will fill out a survey that will help match you with the best therapist based on your needs.
-Regain allows for real-time therapy through video chat, but the additional messaging services allow you to massage therapists on your own time.
-You can request phone therapy sessions or pick a premium plan if that is something you need or want as well.
-Regain can be used for one-on-one counseling as well as couples counseling.
-So, if your partner lost a loved one and you need help figuring out how to help them, Regain might be a great platform for you.
+To get started on ReGain, you fill out a brief survey that helps match you with the best therapist based on your needs.
+ReGain can be used for one-on-one counseling as well as couples counseling.
+So, if your partner lost a loved one and you need help figuring out how to help them, ReGain might be a great platform for you.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.